 To paraphrase Frances Frei and Anne Morriss at Harvard Business Review:

 “Culture guides discretionary behavior and it… tells us how to respond to an unprecedented service request.
 It tells us whether to risk telling our bosses about our new ideas, and whether to surface or hide problems.
 Employees make hundreds of decisions on their own every day, and culture is our guide…”

-It will come as no surprise then when we state that a company can only operate successfully if all its members see themselves as part of a team, or many teams making up the whole.
-And the success of the team contributes to the success of the enterprise, building pride and involvement, in much the same way as a winning team in the Olympics builds national pride.
+It will come as no surprise then when we state that a company can only operate successfully if all its members see themselves as part of a team or if many teams make up the whole.
+And the success of the team contributes to the success of the enterprise, building pride and involvement in much the same way as a winning team in the Olympics builds national pride.